-The use of an investigational drug or biological product with a human subject in a life-threatening situation in which no standard acceptable treatment is available and in which there is not sufficient time to obtain IRB approval.
+The use of an investigational drug, biological product, or device with a human subject in a life-threatening situation in which no standard acceptable treatment is available and in which there is not sufficient time to obtain IRB approval.
 This "emergency use provision" in the FDA regulations allows for an exemption from requirements to for prior IRB review and approval before a test article is used (for details see the University policy for emergency use, or 21 CFR 56.102(d) and 104(c)).

 For purposes of this policy, employee refers to a person employed by the University.

-An institution is considered engaged in a particular human subjects research project when its employees or agents for the purposes of a non-exempt research project obtain:
+An institution is considered engaged in a particular human subjects research project when its employees or agents for the purposes of a non-exempt research project:

 An institution is also considered engaged when the institution receives a direct federal award to conduct human subject research, even when all activities involving human subjects are carried out by a subcontractor.

-An individual is considered engaged in human research when he/she for the purposes of the non-exempt research project, obtains:
+An individual is considered engaged in human research when he/she for the purposes of the non-exempt research project: